 Source for performance figures: Financial Express

 Flexible Investment.
-Crispin Odey adopts a high-conviction, contrarian investment approach, meaning this fund tends to be invested quite differently to its peers.
+Crispin Odey is a contrarian investor which means this fund tends to be invested quite differently to its peers.
 In addition to global shares, the fund invests in bonds, commodities, and cash.